 - Develop and document a plan of action in the case of identity theft, and contact the authorities as soon as possible if this should happen.

 This shortlist can be accomplished fairly easily in terms of identity protection, but when you have greater assets in the form of data, you may need a more effective solution.

 Securing Your Data

-Data has evolved to become one of the most valuable assets to most enterprises.
+Data has evolved to become one of the most valuable assets for most enterprises.
 In fact, according to Gartner, information security spending was up 12.4% in 2018.
-By 2020, cyber security spend will reach over $655 billion and is expected to grow.
+By 2020, cybersecurity spend will reach over $655 billion and is expected to grow.
 Enterprises must make serious choices when it comes to data privacy and protecting valuable data related assets: